ktanigawa/JQuery_Demo_Tree_Traversal/README.md

 ###The Dom tree

 -The dom tree is a representation of a complex structure such as a html page.
-The reason for for it being called a "tree" comes from its visual likeness to that of a actual tree.
-The trees leaves are your html tags and any objects stored in them.
-These the spacific term for these tags are `nodes`.
-These nodes are your **div, h, p, a tags etc.**.
+  It is named a "tree structure" because of its visual likeness to that of a actual tree.
+Even though the chart is generally upside down compared to an actual tree, with the "root" at the top and the "leaves" at the bottom.
+The tree's leaves in our case are your html tags and any objects stored in them.
+The spacific term for these tags are `nodes`.
+These nodes are your **div, h, p, a tags etc.** The tree is very useful to us.
+Especially when working with html pages. it is very easy to get lost in tyour html page if you dont know the exact location of your tags at a given moment.
+It also makes styling css Almost imposible (at least for me).
+  In JQuerry there are a surplus amout of functions to traverse throughout the tree as a tree is represented and gone through linearly.

 ###Step 1: find();
 The .find() method allows us to find all the `descendants` of specified element in the DOM tree.